Strategies For Improving Your Memory – Advice For Elderly Australians

 Challenge your brain

 We all need to challenge our brains, be socially active, get regular physical activity and eat a healthy diet.
-We can do all of these together and they are effective strategies for improving your memory.
+We can do all of these together and they are effective ways to improve your memory.

 The brain has the ability to re-organise itself and build new connections.
 Learn a new language, play cards or chess, do a course to learn a new skill, go to the theatre, read different books or even learn to play a musical instrument.
 Who said you can’t have fun strategies for improving your memory!

 Be physically active by walking, playing table tennis or joining a dancing class.
-Swimming, hydrotherapy and cycling are good ways of exercising if you have joint issues.
+Swimming, hydrotherapy and cycling are good ways of exercising if you have sore hips or knees.
 Doing weights or learning how to use the equipment in a gym is a good way of using your brain and getting physically active at the same time.
 There are numerous ways to keep our brain and body active, but you should always find things you enjoy and will stick to.

 Getting out and socialising helps to keep the mind active by way of meeting new people (learning names can be a work-out for your memory), or you could attend games nights, get involved in volunteer groups or join a class to learn something new.